Skip to Main Content

 A Stable, Repurposed

 There is a particular architectural logic to Oslo's most interesting restaurant spaces.
-The city's older utility buildings — warehouses near Bjørvika, ice houses in Frogner, carriage structures along the west side — carry proportions that contemporary fit-outs cannot manufacture.
+Oslo's older utility buildings, warehouses near Bjørvika, ice houses in Frogner, and carriage structures along the west side carry proportions that contemporary fit-outs cannot manufacture.
 The stable building at Underhaugsveien 28, in the Majorstuen neighbourhood, belongs to that category.
 Stallen occupies what was once a working stallbygning: load-bearing stonework, ceiling heights calibrated for animals and hay rather than people, and a floor plan dictated by stall partitions rather than a designer's brief.
 That inherited geometry is the first thing you register on arrival, before the food, before the service, before anything else.

 Where It Sits in Oslo's Michelin Tier

 For context within the city, Stallen sits above the accessible Nordic bistro register represented by venues like Smalhans and Bar Amour (Creative), and below the full commitment of a multi-course tasting counter at the €€€€ level.
 That middle position is commercially useful and editorially interesting: it describes a category of Oslo dining where the ambition is genuinely fine-dining but the format remains accessible enough that a two-hour dinner does not require a calendar event six months in advance.
-The Google rating of 4.8 across 115 reviews reinforces what the Michelin renewal already suggests , the kitchen's performance is consistent rather than occasional.
+The Google rating of 4.8 across 129 reviews reinforces what the Michelin renewal already suggests.

 Norwegian Cuisine at the €€€ Register

 The cuisine classification is Norwegian, which at this price point means something more specific than geography.
 Norwegian fine dining in the post-New Nordic era tends to work with a smaller, more disciplined set of references than the broader Scandinavian category: coastal fish and shellfish, game from inland forests, preserved and fermented components that anchor dishes in actual seasonal cycles rather than imported ones.
 At the starred level, this approach rewards sourcing relationships and technical restraint over elaboration for its own sake.
-The Michelin inspectors who awarded Stallen its stars in both cycles were assessing whether that restraint held under the pressure of service.
+Michelin inspectors assess whether that restraint holds under the pressure of service.

 Chef Ivan Yuen leads the kitchen.
-His name sits outside the dominant Norwegian culinary genealogy , the lineage running from Noma-trained chefs into Oslo's New Nordic scene , which makes his positioning at a Norwegian-focused starred house editorially notable.
+His name sits outside the dominant Norwegian culinary genealogy, the lineage running from Noma-trained chefs into Oslo's New Nordic scene, which makes his positioning at a Norwegian-focused starred house editorially notable.
 Oslo has become a city where kitchen talent arrives from multiple directions, and the Norwegian category increasingly accommodates interpretations that are not constrained by heritage.
-How exactly Yuen's background inflects the menu is a question the venue's data does not answer, but the two consecutive Michelin stars suggest the inspectors found the result coherent rather than dissonant.
+Yuen's background adds another layer to the restaurant's profile, and the Michelin star suggests the result is coherent.

 The Majorstuen Address